privacyidea/privacyidea/doc/configuration/token_config.rst

   another privacyIDEA server.
 * :ref:`radius` - A virtual token that forwards the authentication request to a RADIUS server.
-* SMS - A token that sends the OTP value to the mobile phone of the user.
+* :ref:`sms` - A token that sends the OTP value to the mobile phone of the user.
 * EMail - A token that sends the OTP value to the EMail address of the user.
 * :ref:`yubico` - A Yubikey hardware that authenticates against the Yubico Cloud service.